 In revisiting the question of why make a smart appliance, the logic suggests that this goes further than niche consumer perks—like having a picture of the inside of your fridge when you’re shopping, or being able to turn on the washing machine when you’re at the office, or even the more useful setting of powering up the air conditioner on your way home.

 All this, then, is about creating the information as well as the marketplace for transacting fast-moving consumer goods, food and clothes.
 For instance, the lifestyle narrative for the connected kitchen of the future already revolves around cooking food together with your devices.
 The devices see what you buy, where you buy, where you keep food, when you cook it, how you cook it and why you cook it and the extension is to help you replenish your stock of foodstuff as you use it.
 For every $500 fridge that is bought (and lasts for 10 years), someone is putting $100 of food into it every single week.
 And for every $500 on a clothes dryer or washing machine around $100 is spent on clothes every month.

 So the key to successful smart appliances isn’t about the “killer app” driving usage—whatever that app turns out to be—which means that people actually connect and use the device’s smarts.
 The killer app is the means to the end, that of controlling your daily and weekly spend on a much bigger industry than appliances—which is to say, on food and drink, on clothes and shoes, on lifestyle.
 In the same way that the money in TV isn’t in the TVs (it’s in the content) and the money on the internet isn’t on smartphones and laptops (it’s on ads and shopping), so the revolution in the kitchen isn’t about the fridge, it’s about what’s in the fridge.

-Tom Morrod is Senior Director for Consumer Electronics, Broadband and Video Technology, IHS Markit
+Tom Morrod is Senior Director for Consumer Electronics, Broadband and Video Technology, within the IHS Technology Group at IHS Markit